Lillinator/navigation-menu-display-control/README.md

-# Discourse navigation menu sections visibilty
+# Discourse navigation menu sections visibility
 This theme component allows changing the display of navigation menu sections and/or links to staff-only or logged-in only.
 It also allows showing of a custom section to staff, logged-in or anonymous users only.

 There are no formatting functions in this component other than display of navigation menu sections.